 Na’an For Me, Thanks

-Over the years that I’ve been vegan, I’ve had people not try my salsa (even though most salsa is vegan anyway) and not eat fries at a vegan restaurant (because the restaurant was vegan and even though most fries are vegan anyway).
+Over the years that I’ve been vegan, I’ve had people refuse to try my salsa.
+(Even though most salsa is vegan anyway.)

 Some people have a real negativity or bias against the word even before they’ve tasted the food, even though vegan food is just food.

-So as we enter the potluck season, it’s good to prepare with positivity – remembering that many people will be receptive and delighted and surprised by the delicious food that the vegan at the potluck makes.
+So as we enter the potluck season, it’s good to prepare with positivity.
+Remember that many people will be receptive and delighted and surprised by the delicious food that the vegan at the potluck makes.

 (I had a party with a spread of appetizers for David’s birthday.
 Everything went over fantastically well, and the only vegans in attendance were me and David.)